 So you’ve heard from a friend, sibling, coworker, or random stranger on the street about how wonderful their birth experience with a doula was, and now you want to hire a doula for yourself!
 But how do you go about choosing your doula from the sea of birth workers practicing in your area?
-At any given time, there are up to 80 doulas listed on doulamatch (our major online directory) as available and active in the greater Boston area.
+At any given time, there are up to 80 doulas listed on doulamatch (the major online directory of doulas) as available and active in the greater Boston area.
 Even when you narrow down to those that will travel to your home or birthing location and have openings for your due month, you could still be left with dozens of awesome doulas to choose from.
-And with the busyness and excitement of a pregnancy, you certainly don’t have time to meet with them all (we recommend meeting with around 3 different doulas), so let’s talk about how to make your consults count.
+And with the busyness and excitement of a pregnancy, you certainly don’t have time to meet with them all (I recommend meeting with around 3 different doulas), so let’s talk about how to make your consults count.

 Part 1: Important factors to consider

 There are plenty of checklists out there that cover basic questions to ask doulas when you go on consults with them.
 This is not one of those posts!
-In fact, we suggest you leave the checklist at home and focus on having a genuine conversation with the doula you are meeting.
+In fact, I suggest you leave the checklist at home and focus on having a genuine conversation with the doula you are meeting.
 The consults in which a conversation grows organically and pregnant people, partners, and doulas can get to know one another are the ones that result in the most effective relational support down the road.
 So just chat!
 And while you’re chatting, keep some of these things in mind:

 Do you get a sense of the doula’s philosophy and approach to birth?
 Listen to how a doula describes birth and birthing people.
 Do they use inclusive terminology and convey a non-judgmental approach?
 Does the way they see birth resonate with the way you see it?
 Listen for the things that are important to you, whether that be full-spectrum support, body positivity, trauma-informed care, or LGBTQ+ inclusivity.

 Do they demonstrate that they are knowledgeable about birth and capable and confident in handling various birth scenarios?
 Many “doula interview checklists” will advise you to ask how many births a doula has attended, but this question misses the beautiful tapestry of experiences that doulas weave together to create their approach to birth support!
 Doulas come from so many diverse backgrounds, from attending births to teaching childbirth education to researching birth to advocating for reproductive justice in their communities.
-Few doulas take a straightforward pathway into birth work, so it’s worth listening for their unique trajectory (read Sierra’s here!).
+Few doulas take a straightforward pathway into birth work, so it’s worth listening for their unique trajectory (read mine here!).
 Bottom line: you should be left with the feeling that your doula can support you, whether they have attended 5, 50, or 500 births.

 And, the biggest thing: did you “click” with them?
-We’re all about that feeling in your gut that tells you there’s a connection with someone.
+I’m all about that feeling in your gut that tells you there’s a connection with someone.
 Did you walk away feeling like this doula could be a friend, confidant, coach, protector, motivator, and caregiver all rolled into one?
 If the answer is yes, you’ve found your doula!
 CONGRATS!